The Host (2006 soundtrack): Reception

 Derek Elley of Variety stated "Lee Byeong-woo's pounding drum music, is impressive".
-Manohla Dargis of The New York Times and Dana Stevens of Slate called the score "fascinating" and "exceptional", while Jim Emerson of RogerEbert.com called it "magnificient".
+Manohla Dargis of The New York Times and Dana Stevens of Slate called the score "fascinating" and "exceptional", while Jim Emerson of RogerEbert.com called it "magnificent".
 Tim Clark of Soundtrack.Net had stated that Byung-woo's work in The Host "exemplifies his ability to shape thematic material to suit a wide variety of moods without ever overpowering the images."